 You’re going to be filling your plate with the good stuff, so let’s take off everything else.
 That means you should consume less of these:

 Sugary Sweetened Beverages (SSBs)

-Multiple studies and systemic reviews show positive correlation between the consumption of sugary sweetened beverages and body weight.
-Throw in the fact that Americans get about one third of our daily sugar intake from these SSBs, and we are drowning ourselves in the stuff.
+Multiple studies and systemic reviews show a positive correlation between the consumption of sugary sweetened beverages and body weight.
+Throw in the fact that Americans get about one-third of our daily sugar intake from these SSBs, and we are drowning ourselves in the stuff.
 Hydrate your body with water instead.

 I’m talking about all that ultra-processed junk that comes in bags and is loaded with salt, sugar, and transfat.
 Not only is it just terrible for you, but it will also leave you craving more, which means overeating and blood sugar spikes.

-Steer clear ofdairy such as high fat milk, high fat cheese, or high fat yogurt.
+Steer clear of dairies such as high-fat milk, high-fat cheese, or high-fat yogurt.
 It is very dense calorically, but at the same time, those calories are essentially empty and providing very little nutritional benefit.
-Instead, try something like unsweetened almond milk or low fat Greek yogurt.
+Instead, try something like unsweetened almond milk or low-fat Greek yogurt.
 The same goes for fatty cuts of meat/poultry.

 If I could leave you with one piece of advice when it comes to making better food choices, it would be that fresh is best, so stick to things that have an expiration date.
 Remember, you only have one body per lifetime, and you will never regret taking care of it.